FDA approves updated COVID-19 shots with limits for some kids and adults

 “The American people demanded science, safety, and common sense.
 This framework delivers all three,” Kennedy wrote on social media.

-Novavax's shot is only open to people 12 or older, not younger children, and under the same risk-based restrictions as are now in place for the Moderna and Pfizer options.
+Novavax's shot is only open to people 12 or older, not younger children, and carries the same risk-based restrictions that are now in place for Moderna and Pfizer.
 It's the nation's only traditional, protein-based COVID-19 vaccine.

 Coverage questions and access issues are unresolved